 - Cannot be currently receiving or eligible to receive the Hathaway scholarship

 - Cannot be currently in default on a federal Title IV education loan

 - Cannot owe a refund under a federal Title IV student financial aid program or a subsequently enacted similar federal student financial aid program, or a student financial aid program administered through the State of Wyoming.

 - Complete our college Application for Admission

-- Complete the FAFSA form
+- Students must complete the FAFSA form each year

 - Complete the EWC Wyoming Works form, indicating your program of interest

 All steps must be complete prior to the start of classes of the term for which you are applying.